 Wandering around the rice terraces of Toon

 Among the list of must-visit places in the region are rice terraces.
-This is a location I have wanted to see for as long as I can remember, I don’t recollect having the opportunity to see such fields before.
-So I decided to get to the heart of it all, with a walk in the middle of the rice fields just a few kilometres away from Toon city centre.
+This is a location I have wanted to see for as long as I can remember and the rice terraces in Toon couldn’t be lovelier.
+So I decided to go for it and take a walk in the middle of the rice fields just a few kilometres away from Toon city centre.

 Tip: If you wish to do the same as me, wherever you are around Toon, simply go up the main road.
 Once at the top, look for the small entrance that will give you access to the fields where you will be able to walk at your own pace.

 Here, the atmosphere is incredibly quiet and serene.
 Only a few insects and wild animals can be heard while the emptiness of the surrounding village make you feel like the whole world is yours alone.

-If you have a thing for bright, saturated colors of summer, you will be in awe of what you see there.
-Green is the dominant color and stretches as far as the eye can see, before colliding into the mountains.
-But the most breathtaking sight has to be the famous rice terraces, creating a vast staircase along the slope.
-Such a layout helps with the water flow and infiltration in the soil, while preventing erosion.
+If you love the bright, saturated colors of summer, you will be in awe of what you see there.
+Green is the dominant color and stretches as far as the eye can see, to the slopes of Ehime’s steep mountains.
+But the most breathtaking sight has to be the famous rice terraces, creating a vast staircase structure along the slope.
+Such a layout helps with the irrigation and filtration of the soil, while preventing erosion.

 A peaceful village

-I end my descent by crossing a second village, which seems this time a bit more lively than the first one.
+I end my descent by walking through a second village, which seems a bit more lively than the first one.
 I notice a woman in her workshop, cutting a bunch of tree branches.
-As much as I would have loved to hear all about what she was doing, the language barrier prevented me from doing so.
-I then end my stroll in a very authentic rural setting before getting back on the road for my next destination.
+As much as I would have loved to hear about what she was doing, the language barrier prevented me from doing so.
+I then end my stroll through this peaceful farming community before getting back on the road for my next destination.

 Botanchaya: a restaurant with authentic charm

 A few kilometres away from rice fields, you can find a small lovely restaurant nestled in the mountains: the Botanchaya.
-Arriving there quite early in the day, I was lucky enough to have the place all to myself, which I could photograph without any other customers there.
-The Botanchaya restaurant is a good reflection of Japanese traditions: you can find there multiple rooms with traditional furniture, as well as a few touches borrowed from a more modern culture.
+Arriving there quite early in the day, I was lucky enough to have the place all to myself.
+The Botanchaya restaurant is a good representation of Japanese traditions: you can find multiple rooms with traditional furniture, as well as a few touches borrowed from the modern world.

-Like everywhere else in the Japanese countryside, I was given a warm and friendly welcome by the owner, who gladly opened the doors of the private areas of his restaurants so I could take a few pictures.
+Like everywhere else in the Japanese countryside, I was given a warm and friendly welcome by the owner, who gladly showed me into the kitchen of the restaurant so I could take a few pictures.

-The visual aspect of it can be a bit gruesome.
+The visual aspect of it can be a bit jarring to Westerners.
 As it is unfiltered, the liquid is quite thick with rice grain, so the consistency is more like a thin porridge than a beverage.
-The taste however, is far from being bad.
+The taste however, is wonderfully satisfying.
 If you enjoy rather strong and sweet flavors, you will likely appreciate a glass of doburoku.

-Eager to know more about the production process, the owner kindly offered me to visit his workshop to take a few pictures.
-The fermentation process happens inside big cauldrons where you can see rice grains floating at the surface of a liquid with a milky appearance.
+Because I was eager to learn more about the production process, the owner kindly offered to show me his workshop to take a few pictures.
+The fermentation process happens inside big cauldrons where you can see rice grain floating at the surface of a liquid with a milky appearance.
 From time to time, the craftsman stirs the liquid with a special utensil.

-The peaceful and relaxing setting at Botanchaya makes it a very popular spot during summer season.
-If you are curious to discover new flavors, I can only recommend you to drop by this restaurant.
-Even if you are not a sake enthusiast, I am convinced that the charm of such a scenic and unique setting will operate immediately.
+The peaceful and relaxing setting at Botanchaya makes it a very popular spot during the summer season.
+If you are curious to discover new flavors from the Japanese countryside, I recommend you drop by this restaurant.
+Even if you are not a sake enthusiast, I am convinced that the charm of the town of Toon will warm your heart.

 |Opening Hours||09:00 - 17:00|